nltkgf/spacyconlltree/readme.md

             shutil.copyfile(source, destination)
          File "/Library/Frameworks/Python.framework/Versions/3.9/lib/python3.9/shutil.py", line 244, in copyfile
-            raise SameFileError("{!r} and {!r} are the same file".format(src, dst)) shutil.SameFileError: 'Name_Of_Abstract.labels' and 'Name_Of_Abstract.labels' are the same file
+            raise SameFileError("{!r} and {!r} are the same file".format(src, dst)) shutil.SameFileError: 'NewGrammar.labels' and 'NewGrammar.labels' are the same file
       ```
-      The solution is remove the current labels file with the same name that you had put in for `Name_Of_Abstract`.
+      The solution is remove the current labels file with the same name that you had put in for `NewGrammar`.
+Another solution could be just give a different name to your new grammar.

 8. For info:
    1. Purpose of `treefrom` module
       1. Extract the parent(root) and children for the AST functions in all the predicates that was fed with `input` e.g `root_nsubj_obj head-> nsubj -> obj -> UDS`
       2. Compile all these to only retain the unique functions.
    2. Making the abstract gf, concrete gf file and labels file:
-      1. With the labels from ud_relations and the generated unique functions, the contents are then processed to produce a pair of abstract gf and its corresponding concrete gf file.
+      1. With the labels from ud_relations and the generated unique functions, the contents are then processed.
+These are used to generate the concrete file.
+The unique functions are also compared to the ones in the existing pgf file to create an extension grammar.
       2. A labels file is also created for reference.
    3. backupFiles folder contains all the backup copies of gf abstract, gf concrete and labels files.